pseudo7/DocScanner-OpenCV/README.md

 # DocScanner - OpenCV
-Not So-Basic Document Scanner using OpenCV in Unity3D.
+Sophisticated Document Scanner using OpenCV in Unity3D.